 - If you believe that your FOIA rights have been violated, you may file a petition in district or circuit court to compel compliance with FOIA.

-- You may request records by U.S. Mail, fax, e-mail, in person, or over the phone.
-You do not need to specifically state that you are requesting records under FOIA.
+- You may request records by mail, fax, e-mail, in person, or over the phone.
+You are not required to specifically state that you are requesting records under FOIA.

-- Your request must identify the records you are seeking with "reasonable specificity".
-This is a common-sense standard.
-It does not refer to or limit the volume or number of records that you are requesting; instead, it requires that you be specific enough so that we can identify and locate the records that you are seeking.
+- Your request must identify the records you are seeking with "reasonable specificity."
+This is a common sense standard and does not refer to or limit the volume or number of records that you are requesting.
+Instead, reasonable specificity stipulates that you be specific enough so that we can identify and locate the records that you are seeking.

 - Your request must ask for existing records or documents.
-FOIA gives you a right to inspect or copy records; it does not apply to a situation where you are asking general questions about the work of DMV, nor does it require DMV to create a record that does not exist.
+FOIA gives you a right to inspect or copy records.
+FOIA does not apply to a situation where you are asking general questions about the work of DMV, nor does it require DMV to create a record that does not exist.

 - You may choose to receive electronic records in any format used by DMV in the regular course of business.
-For example, if you are requesting records maintained in an Excel database, you may elect to receive those records electronically, via e-mail or on a computer disk, or to receive a printed copy of those records
+For example, if you are requesting records maintained in an Excel database, you may elect to receive those records electronically, via e-mail or on a computer disk, or as a printed copy.

-- If we have questions about your request, please cooperate with DMV staff's efforts to clarify the type of records that you are seeking, or to attempt to reach a reasonable agreement about a response to a large request.
-Making a FOIA request is not an adversarial process, but we may need to discuss your request with you to ensure that we understand what records you are seeking.
+- Please cooperate with any efforts by DMV staff to clarify the type of records that you are seeking or to attempt to reach a reasonable agreement about a response to a large request.
+Making a FOIA request is not an adversarial process, but we may have to discuss your request with you to ensure that we understand what records you are seeking.